CodeLinaro/fast/packages/web-components/fast-foundation/src/breadcrumb/README.md

 title: fast-breadcrumb
 sidebar_label: breadcrumb
 custom_edit_url: https://github.com/microsoft/fast/edit/master/packages/web-components/fast-foundation/src/breadcrumb/README.md
-description: fast-breadcrumb is a web component used as a navigational aid.
+description: fast-breadcrumb is used as a navigational aid.
 ---

-As defined by the [W3C](https://w3c.github.io/aria-practices/#breadcrumb):
+As defined by the [W3C](https://www.w3.org/WAI/ARIA/apg/patterns/breadcrumb/):

 > A breadcrumb trail consists of a list of links to the parent pages of the current page in hierarchical order.
 It helps users find their place within a website or web application.
 Breadcrumbs are often placed horizontally before a page's main content.